microsoftgraph/msgraph-sdk-powershell/src/Sites/v1.0/docs/Remove-MgGroupSiteTermStoreGroup.md

 # Remove-MgGroupSiteTermStoreGroup

 ## SYNOPSIS
-Delete a group object in a term [store].
+Delete a group object in a term store].
+This API is available in the following [national cloud deployments.

 ## SYNTAX